Last Updated on December 20, 2021 by Grow with Bovees

 During the winter seasons, fertilization should be reduced to once every 8 weeks.

-Even though adding plant food has been shown to be great for the Philodendron gloriosum, like with everything else, do not overdo it.
+Even though adding plant food or fertilizer has been shown to be great for the Philodendron gloriosum, like with everything else, do not overdo it.
 You may just cause more bad than good.

 The philodendron is not fussy when it comes to pruning, but it is still part of basic Philodendron gloriosum care.
 It simply requires you to remove any dying leaves.